chrender/fizmo/README.md

 **Frontends**

-Currently four frontends are available:
+Currently three frontends are available:

- - _fizmo-sdl_
-   A SDL-based interface for GUIs or framebuffer devices.
  - _fizmo-ncursesw_
    The default frontend uses ncurses “wide” variant for story output.
 [Ncurses](http://www.gnu.org/software/ncurses/) is commonly used for output on fixed-width text displays.
 The wide extensions will ensure correct unicode display.
  - _fizmo-console_